Azure/container-apps-deploy-pipelines-task/overview.md

 ## Important note

-The `AzureContainerAppsRC` task found in this repository is the _Release Candidate (RC)_ version of the `AzureContainerApps` task that ships out of the box with Azure Pipelines, which can be found [here](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/AzureContainerAppsV0).
+The `AzureContainerAppsRC` task is the _Release Candidate (RC)_ version of the `AzureContainerApps` task that ships out of the box with Azure Pipelines, which can be found [here](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/AzureContainerAppsV0).
 The intended purpose of this Release Candidate task is to offer users immediate early access to features, bug fixes and patches that will eventually be rolled out in the official `AzureContainerApps` task at the end of every three week sprint.